alberttheprince/rpemotes-reborn/README.md

 - Thanks to [Copofiscool](https://forum.cfx.re/u/copofiscool/) for adding a toggle to the Favorite Keybinds

 - Thank you to [Mads](https://github.com/MadsLeander) for contributing to the menu and adding Exit Emotes

+- Thank you to [iSentrie](https://forum.cfx.re/u/isentrie/) for additional code and support

+- Thank you to Chocoholic Animations for the custom animations

 - Thank you to you, the community for being patient, showing love and appreciation, and for providing translations.